dfinity/portal/docs/developer-docs/setup/cycles/cycles-ledger.md

 dfx identity new IDENTITY_NAME
 ```

+Replace `IDENTITY_NAME` with the an identity name of your choice, such as 'MyIdentity`.

 Your identity's seed phrase will be returned.
 Be sure to save this in a secure location.
 Then, set this identity to be used by the current session:

 ```